Skip to main content

 index.ts

-Bun supports direct inter-process communication channel between two bun processes.
+Bun supports a direct inter-process communication channel between two bun processes.
 To receive messages from a spawned Bun subprocess, specify an ipc handler.

 parent.ts